Statewide recreational fishing surveys

 About the 2019–20 survey

-The latest statewide recreational fishing survey started on 29 April 2019, and will continue for 12 months until 28 April 2020.
+The latest statewide recreational fishing survey started on 29 April 2019, and finished on 28 April 2020.
 This survey builds on the previous 2013–14 survey and is the eighth in the series.

 The information recreational fishers provide is confidential and is aggregated and weighted to provide statewide and regional information about: